isomerpages/moe-ganengsengsch/_co-curriculum/Character & Citizenship Edn/Sexuality Education.md

 **Information for Parents**

-1. 10.
-Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.
+Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.<br><br>
-    11. Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
-This form will be available on Parents Gateway.
+Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
+This form will be available on Parents Gateway.<br><br>
-    12. Parents who wish to opt their children out of the **_eTeens_** **programme** need to complete an opt-out form.
-This form will be available on Parents Gateway.
+Parents who wish to opt their children out of the **_eTeens_** **programme** need to complete an opt-out form.
+This form will be available on Parents Gateway.<br><br>
-    13. Parents can contact the school at 64745594 for discussion or to seek clarification about the school’s sexuality education programme.
+Parents can contact the school at 64745594 for discussion or to seek clarification about the school’s sexuality education programme.<br><br>
-    14. Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.
+Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.